-Our power bank reviews help you find the best model to keep your smart device going when you're out and about.
-We assess their size, ease of use and effectiveness, so you can be confident you're making the right decision when its time to buy.
+A power bank will help keep your smart devices charged and ready when you're out and about.
+To find out which ones work best, we assess their size, charging capabilities and how easy they are to use so you can be confident you're making the right decision when it's time to buy.
 Here's how we do it.

-We rate the following aspects of each power bank:
+We rate and/or assess the following aspects of each power bank.

-- Display score – takes into account the position of the display on the unit and how easy it is to see and understand at a glance.
+Display: This takes into account the position of the display on the unit and how easy it is to view and understand at a glance.